jonboh/shai/README.md

 is provided in the `--operating-system` option.
 You can modify your integration script with the appropriate value.

+In the same way the `--shell` option lets the model know in which shell it is running, this can help the model use shell specific features.
+However, for modern shells like `nushell` this can actually confuse the model as it won't have a lot of information about this shell in its training data.
+In cases like this it might be better to let the model believe it is running on another shell (like `bash`).

 #### Experimental Options
 Initially I envisioned Shai as a more capable assistant to which context about the current state of your machine could be forwarded, and it would act accordingly.
 There are some options that are